microsoft/pxt-arcade/docs/skillmap/peachtree/peach3.md

 ## Introduction @showdialog

-In this tutorial, we'll customize your racing game to make it even more special.
+In this tutorial, we'll customize your running game to make it even more special.

 ![Animating your peach.](/static/skillmap/racer/racer3.gif "Look what we're about to make!")